UD-CISC374/educational-game-design-document-team-15-zihan-wu-matt-miller/egdd.md

 ## Aethestics

-*The asthetics should be dramatic and fantastical.
+*The aesthetics should be dramatic and fantastical.
 The story as well as the visuals that accompany should be fantasy-esque.
-The player should feel encouraged to keep trying if they fail try to fix their mistake next time.*
+The player should feel encouraged to keep trying if they fail to try to fix their mistake next time.*

 ## Graphical